Moduli of formal torsors II: P-schemes and moduli spaces

 as sets.
 If $Z_{q}\cap Z_{q'}\neq\emptyset$ there exist $g,h\in G$ such that $g(X_{q})\cap h(X_{q'})\neq\emptyset$, that is $\emptyset\neq h^{-1}g(X_{q})\cap X_{q'}\subseteq Z_{q}\cap X_{q'}$, from which the claim follows.

-For all $J$ finite we therefore have a monomorphism $Y_{J}\arr X$ of finite type onto $Z_{J}$.
+For all $J$ finite, since $Z_{J}$ is locally constructible, we have a monomorphism $Y_{J}\arr X$ of finite type onto $Z_{J}$ by \ref{lem:key lemma for scheme structure on constructible sets}.
 Since $Z_{J}$ is contained in a quasi-compact open of $X$ it follows that $Y_{J}$ is quasi-compact, that is of finite type.
-By construction the $Z_{J}$ are $G$-invariant and, by \ref{lem:lifting P-morphisms}, we can lift the $G$-action on $X$ to a $G$-action on $Y_{J}$.
+By construction the $Z_{J}$ are $G$-invariant and, by \ref{lem:lifting P-morphisms}, we can lift the P-action of $G$ on $X$ to a P-action of $G$ on $Y_{J}$.

 The argument above shows that we can replace $X$ by a scheme of finite type.
 We can also assume $X$ reduced and, by \ref{lem:decomposing something locally of finite type}, also separated.
 Consider the open $V$ and the map $h\colon V'\arr V$ obtained from \ref{lem:open-dense}.
 By a dimension argument and an induction on $\dim X$ we can assume $V=X$ and that $G$ has a genuine action on $X$ inducing the $P$-action.
 Consider a dense affine open subset $W$ of $X$ and replacing it by $\bigcap_{g}g(W)$ so that it is also $G$-invariant.
 Again since $\dim(X\setminus W)<\dim X$ we can assume $X=W$ and we are done. \end{proof} \begin{thm} Let $X$ be a scheme (locally) of finite type over a field $k$ endowed with a P-action of a finite group $G$.
 Then $X$ has a strong P-quotient $X\longrightarrow Y$ with $Y$ (locally) of finite type over $k$.
 Moreover if $X$ is P-isomorphic to a countable disjoint union of affine $k$-varieties then so is the strong P-quotient $Y$. \end{thm}